2012–13 North American winter: Mid-December blizzard

 Around the beginning of winter, a potent blizzard moved across the Upper Midwest into the Ohio Valley, dumping as much as 15 in.
 On December 17, an upper-level shortwave and associated trough made landfall along the coast of the Pacific Northwest.
 The system initially moved towards the southeast, strengthening over the Rocky Mountains.
 This led to the development and formation of a surface low over eastern Colorado early on December 19.
 The low began to curve towards the northeast, and its barometric pressure began to deepen.
 The low attained its lowest pressure at 1800 UTC on December 20 over northern Illinois.
 However, the system became occluded, and as such moved quickly to the northeast, where it weakened and subsequently dissipated over southern Ontario late on December 21.
 Another low pressure area formed in the vicinity of the previous low over the East Coast of the United States, which quickly moved north across the coast, bringing heavy snowfalls to the region.
 The low later exited the continental United States on December 22.
 During the next several days, the winter storm drifted northeastward, and eventually to the south of Greenland, before finally being absorbed by another more powerful extratropical cyclone just south of Iceland, on December 29.

-Christmas Day storm complex and tornado outbreak
+Christmas Day storm complex

 On Christmas Day, one of the largest Christmas tornado outbreaks occurred.
 A large line of thunderstorms suddenly erupted in eastern Texas early on December 25, with a few immediately becoming supercells.
 Tornadoes began to develop, causing damage to areas in Louisiana, Mississippi, all the way to the Outer Banks (threat began to decline as the squall line approached the area), with at least three being EF3s (one was a long-tracked tornado), and eight being EF2s.
 Other tornadoes were reported through December 25–26, causing up to more than US$1 million in damages.
 The storm complex also produced a strong blizzard, with strong winds and snowfall accumulations from 6–18 in in an area stretching from northern Texas all the way to Maine.
 The system moved out by December 29, as another winter storm began to affect the Northeast.